repeats/Repeat/README.md

 1. This runs on any platform that supports Java and is non [headless](https://en.wikipedia.org/wiki/Headless_software).
 AutoHotkey is written for Windows.
 Repeat works fine on your Linux machine at work as well as your Window gaming setup at home.
 2. The only limit to your hotkey power is your knowledge of the language you write your tasks in (e.g. Java, Python or C#).
 You don't have to learn a new meta language provided by AutoHotkey.
 This allows you to leverage your expertise in the language chosen and/or the immense support from the internet.

-## Why is this only available in non headless system?
+## Why is this only available in headless system?
 It does not make sense to listen to keyboard and mouse events in a headless system.
 How can you move your mouse if you have no screen?
 What would typing a key mean in such system?

 ## How do I change the global hotkeys (e.g. run task, start recording, stop recording)?